HOW WE SELL YOUR COMPANY

 STEP 2 - GO TO MARKET

-Once your company’s marketing campaign is ready for launch, there will approximately 3,500 targets to which the opportunity is exposed.
+Once your company’s marketing campaign is ready for launch, there will be approximately 2,500 targets to which the opportunity is exposed.
 Sequoia’s marketing is about much more than just exposure, however.
 It is a direct sales process to each party in the target market.
-The rigour of each campaign ensures: (i) extraction of the maximum value the market is willing to pay for your company; and (ii) identification of companies with the best cultural fit to acquire your business.
+The rigour of each campaign strives for: (i) extraction of the maximum value the market is willing to pay for your company; and (ii) identification of companies with the best cultural fit to acquire your company.

 Comprehensive Email Campaign

-Initial contact with the 3,500+ targets starts with a series of comprehensive email campaigns.
+Initial contact with the 2,500 or so targets starts with a series of comprehensive email campaigns.
 Sequoia invests continuously in highly customized campaign management technology to initiate, monitor, and control the distribution of the Anonymous Business Profile to the target market.
-The campaign management technology uses the most up-to-date methods for negotiating corporate firewalls, spam filters, and other email suppression techniques to ensure maximum penetration of the target audience while complying with Anti-Spam legislation.
-For each deployment, our campaign management system delivers realtime metrics on emails opened, links clicked, emails bounced, blocked, and unsubscribed.
+The campaign management technology uses the most up-to-date methods for negotiating corporate firewalls, spam filters, and other email suppression techniques to ensure maximum penetration of the target audience while complying with anti-spam legislation.
+For each deployment, our campaign management system delivers realtime notification of metrics on emails opened, links clicked, emails bounced, blocked, and unsubscribed.

 The initial campaign generates a large number of parties that have further interest in the opportunity.
-After a review of the Anonymous Business Profile, if the buyer has a bona fide interest, they sign a nondisclosure agreement (NDA) protecting the confidentiality of all subsequent communications and information transfer.
-All prospective buyers are qualified to determine their motivation, fit, and financial ability to consummate the purchase of your business prior to any detailed information being shared.
+After a review of the Anonymous Business Profile, buyers with a bona fide interest sign a nondisclosure agreement (NDA) protecting the confidentiality of all subsequent communications and information transfer.
+All prospective buyers are qualified to determine their motivation, fit, and expected valuation range to consummate the purchase of your company prior to any detailed information being shared.

 Target Market Penetration

 We actively monitor the progress of the initial and all subsequent email campaigns.
 Within the Strategic Buyer segment, we strive for 100% contact with the CEOs, Corporate Development VPs, and other executives within each strategic buyer company.
-For each company that did not respond to the initial email campaign we initiate direct contact by telephone.
-Armed with background knowledge about the companyand its executives obtained from our market intelligence technology, we determine the buyer’s level of interest to acquire your company and focus on the benefits that could be derived in combination with the target strategic buyer.
+For each company that did not respond to the initial email campaign we initiate direct contact by telephone with supplemental email campaigns.
+Armed with background knowledge about the company and its executives obtained from our market intelligence technology, we determine the buyer’s level of interest to acquire your company and focus on the benefits that could be derived in combination with the target strategic or private equity buyer.